 Zora Health

-By transitioning to IVF treatment, couples can significantly increase their chances of success.
-Additionally, IVF treatment can improve the chances of success for patients with advanced age, ovulatory disorder, genetic abnormalities, and unexplained infertility.
+By transitioning to the IVF procedure, couples can significantly increase their chances of success for a shorter time to pregnancy.
+Additionally, IVF can improve the chances of success even if:

 IVF might be suitable for you if you have the following condition:

-A condition where the endometrial tissue, which lines the inside of the uterus, grows outside of the uterus and can attach to other organs in the abdominal cavity, such as the ovaries and Fallopian tubes.
-This tissue outside the uterus can cause inflammation and scarring, leading to infertility.
-In vitro fertilization (IVF) can be an effective treatment option for women with endometriosis.
-It bypasses the Fallopian tubes and directly fertilizes the eggs in the lab, allowing for successful pregnancy despite the condition.
+• Endometriosis: This happens when endometrial tissue, which lines the inside of the uterus, grows outside of it.
+The tissue can attach to other organs in the area too, such as the ovaries and fallopian tubes.
+This potentially leads to inflammation and scarring, which increases the chance of infertility.
+IVF can be an effective treatment option for women with endometriosis.
+Remember, IVF bypasses the fallopian tubes and directly fertilizes mature eggs in a lab, allowing for a successful pregnancy despite the condition.

-Fibroids are benign tumors in the uterus.
-They are common in women in their 30s and 40s.
-Fibroids can interfere with the implantation of the fertilized egg.
+• Uterine fibroids: Fibroids are benign tumors in the uterus.
+Don’t worry, they almost never cause cancer and are not linked with an increased risk of cancer either.
+They are common across women in their reproductive years.
+Uterine fibroids can interfere with the implantation of the fertilized egg, but complete infertility is rare.

 Zora Health's IVF Package